Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2020-05-15-Graph-Models.md

 ## Kleinberg's Model

 Kleinberg's model presents the infinite family of **navigable Small-World networks** that generalizes Watts-Strogatz model.
-Moreover, with Kleinberg's model it is shown that

-- short paths not only exist but can be found with limited knowledge of the global network (Decentralized search algorithms can find short paths with high probability.)
+Moreover, with Kleinberg's model it is shown that **short paths not only exist but can be found with limited knowledge of the global network**.
+Decentralized search algorithms can find short paths with high probability.
-- there exist only one unique model within that family for which decentralized algorithms are effective

-> **Navigable Networks** are peculiar in that comparing with searching the whole graph, routing methods can determine a relatively short path between any two nodes.
+> **Navigable Networks** are peculiar in that comparing with searching the whole graph, routing methods can efficiently determine a relatively short path between any two nodes.

 The intuition of Kleinberg's model is to make links not random but inversely proportional to the "distance".
 Let's assume the dimensionality is 2, the generation of Kleinberg’s basic model is described as below: